 Pharoah Monch Says Jean Grae is the "Greatest MC In the Game.." @ Beat Society Performance

-ST contributors Bigg Russ (@sinceBK1971) and Wiki Ian were able to attend the Beat Society’s Producer Showcase last night in Brooklyn at Littlefield.
-The featured stage performer was Pharoah Monch, but the crowd was given a surprise performance by Jean Grae.
-As Russ puts the performance…….
+to attend the Beat Society’s Producer Showcase last night in Brooklyn at Littlefield.
+The featured stage

-#2.
+Two things makes this (performance) great:#-1.
+Monch called Jean "...the greatest EMCEE in the game whether you believe it or not."#2.
 Jean wasn't even supposed to perform.
 She was only slated to display her beats.
 Due to an (alleged) computer crash, she decided to perform instead.

-Thanks Russ for keeping a steady hand, because I know you wanted to jump around instead of standing still with the camera.
+wanted to jump around instead of standing still with the camera.
 LOL!

 #JustInCaseYouMissedIt - Jean Grae's Mixtape Cookies or Commas (here)